 CivicGreen views youth engagement as vital to a thriving democracy and indispensable for sustainable communities and institutions now and in future decades.
 Some young people are already at the barricades in climate justice movements to lay claim to a viable future and to break political and policy logjams.
 Their movement action is inspired and required.

-CivicGreen does not focus on social movement action per se, as important as this is, but on civic action that strengthens local communities and transforms the institutions in which they already do or soon will work for much of their lives.
+CivicGreen does not focus on social movement action per se, as important as this is, but on civic action that strengthens local communities and transforms the institutions in which they will work for much of their lives.
 These two distinct forms of action can and should reinforce each other as much as possible.
 They can be complementary, sequential, and synergistic.

 Environmental Education and Stewardship